Hardware-Oriented Inference Complexity of Kolmogorov-Arnold Networks: Introduction

 This paper addresses these challenges by establishing a comprehensive platform-independent hardware inference complexity evaluation framework for KANs.
 We derive closed-form expressions for three analytical hardware complexity metrics, i.e., Real Multiplications (RM), Bit Operations (BOP), and Number of Additions and Bit Shifts (NABS).
 In previous work~\cite{freire2024computational}, some of the present authors evaluated these metrics for other DNN architectures.
 The calculations are now extended to encompass four major KAN variants, namely B-spline, Gaussian Radial Basis Function (GRBF), Chebyshev polynomial, and Fourier basis KANs.
 Unlike platform-specific resource metrics, these analytical metrics can be computed directly from the network architecture.
 This enables rapid design-space exploration and fair comparison between KANs and other DNN architectures.
 The main contributions of this paper can be summarized as follows:

-\begin{itemize} \item To the best of our knowledge, this is the first study that reports the complexity of four different KAN variants in terms of RM, BOP and NABS.
+\begin{itemize} \item Recent hardware-oriented KAN studies~\cite{le2024exploring, huang2025hardware1, errabii2026kan, huang2025hardware2, mammadzada2025design} implement specific designs and report their cost through platform-specific resource-utilization metrics.
+In contrast, to the best of our knowledge, this is the first study to characterize the inference complexity of four different KAN variants through platform-independent analytical metrics, namely RM, BOP, and NABS.
 We derive generalized formulae for evaluating the per-edge and per-layer complexity in terms of these metrics.

 \item We highlight that existing FLOPs calculations for KANs are appropriate for GPU-based training and inference but overestimate complexity for sparsity-aware optimized hardware implementations.

 \item We perform a thorough iso-complexity analysis to demonstrate the specific network size reductions required for KAN variants to offset their high per-edge hardware costs when compared to standard MLPs.